qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Join an attribute table to an existing vector layer

-The steps above are enough to create a join, adding to the target layer's features **ALL** the attributes of their first matching feature in the join layer.
+The steps above will create a join, where **ALL** the attributes of the first matching feature in the join layer is added to the target layer's feature.
 QGIS provides more options to tweak the join:

 * |checkbox| :guilabel:`Cache join layer in virtual memory`: allows you to cache values in memory (without geometries) from the joined layer in order to speed